Elevation-Web/elevation-free-theme/wp-content/plugins/elevation-blocks/readme.txt

 == Changelog ==

+= 1.0.4 =
+- Saved external images locally into the plugin and updated reference in readme.txt file.

 = 1.0.3 =
 - Changed and/or deleted some files and readme.txt file to meet wordpress criteria.

 = 1.0.0 =
 - Initial release with essential Gutenberg blocks for nonprofits.